 - To read our breakdown of the popular app TikTok, click here.

 Encourage your child to use appropriate screen names that do not place them in a position of vulnerability.
 If a child uses the year of birth in the screen name or a screen name referencing a sexual innuendo, they could be attracting the wrong attention from person(s) online.

-Screen names should not disclose personal identifying information (PII) that can used to identify your child names, location or other protected information.
+Screen names should not disclose personal identifying information (PII) that can used to identify your kids’ names, location, or other protected information.

 Have discussions with your children about appropriate messaging online and help them understand what messages are harmful, dangerous, hurtful, rude and illegal, before they post anything.

 Always assume whatever you post on the Internet remains forever and can be copied or shared to anyone without your control.
 A way to have this discussion is “if I would not say it in person, I should not say it online.”

 If they are confused about what type of messages would violate any of your rules, encourage them to talk with you and show you a post before they put it online.